AmigoSniper/isPolindrome/README.md

-# suitmedia_test
+# isPalindrome

-A new Flutter project for Test from Suitmedia Developer.
+A new Flutter project for Portopholio.

 ## Getting Started